AshtonKem/rocket-oauth2/Readme.md

 This crate is ... very incomplete.
 Here is an incomplete list of things I would like to see done to this crate.

 1. Tests
+2. Hardening against errors.
+The `unwrap` function is used far too liberally currently.
-2. Multiple OAuth providers, with pluggable strategies
+3. Multiple OAuth providers, with pluggable strategies
-3. Pluggable session storage strategies
+4. Pluggable session storage strategies
-4. Automatic refreshing of access_token, when appropriate
+5. Automatic refreshing of access_token, when appropriate
-5. Callbacks after successful sign-up event
+6. Callbacks after successful sign-up event